top of page

 Too many of our young people, particularly Black and Brown youth, who grow up in poverty or neglected neighborhoods become part of the school to prison pipeline.
 That's why as Sheriff, I will be deeply dedicated to ending this trend by working collaboratively with leaders at the county, state and federal levels to invest more in education, counseling, drug abuse treatment and diversion programs, mental health, as well as workforce apprenticeship programs and job-training, for these at-risk communities.
 The way we accomplish this is by focusing on educating more and incarcerating less, so that more of our marginalized young people, especially communities of color, have opportunities to live a life where they reach their full potential.

 For far too long the LASD has resisted change and reform.
 As Sheriff, I'll bring a new vision to the department and take it in a new direction.
 Beyond the new leadership I will deliver, I also believe there is an important role for oversight from outside of the department.
-That's why I will work collaboratively with the Los Angeles County Civilian Oversight Commission, the Los Angeles County Board of Supervisors, as well as community groups across the county, to make sure reforms are being implemented, transparency is enhanced, the corruption stops, and that the LASD is put on a path where we can provide the trust and integrity that the department and the people of L.A.
-County deserve.
+That's why I will work collaboratively with the Los Angeles County Civilian Oversight Commission, Inspector General, Los Angeles County Board of Supervisors, as well as community groups across the county, to make sure reforms are being implemented, transparency is enhanced, the corruption stops, and that the LASD is put on a path where we can provide the trust and integrity that the department and the people of LA County deserve.

 As frontline workers that often interact with the public, it’s critically important that law enforcement officers be protected from contracting and transmitting COVID-19.
 But tragically, despite coronavirus being the leading cause of death among law enforcement personnel over the last two years, many officers are still refusing to get vaccinated.